Short Manaslu Circuit Trekking -15 Days

 • Possibility of extra accommodation

-• Provision to rent trekking equipment such as poles, sleeping bags, and down jackets at a reasonable price in Thamel
+• Provision to rent trekking equipment such as sleeping bags, and down jackets at a reasonable price in Thamel

 • Tipping is customary and greatly appreciated.